 The language by which the expressions are defined, here called STEL (STgraph Expression Language), is a functional one, so that each node expression always produces one (and only one) value as result of its evaluation, no explicit variable assignment is allowed and no side effects can be generated in the evaluation.
 STEL is a weakly typed language (i.e., the variable type is automatically assigned by the system), with double as the basic data type, also interpreted as integer or boolean when required.
 Each variable can be:

-Logic of execution Each node can be used to define an arbitrary number of other nodes, i.e., an arbitrary number of outgoing arrows can be drawn from each node.
+Each node can be used to define an arbitrary number of other nodes, i.e., an arbitrary number of outgoing arrows can be drawn from each node.
 Conversely, each node can be defined by an arbitrary number of other nodes, i.e., an arbitrary number of incoming arrows can be drawn to each node.
 The network of the arrows in the graph implicitly defines the sequence of evaluation.

-Graph topology The node types also constrain the graph topology, and specifically the possibility of introducing loops (acyclic graphs are always topologically correct), according to the following general rule:
+The node types also constrain the graph topology, and specifically the possibility of introducing loops (acyclic graphs are always topologically correct), according to the following general rule:

 Submodels